BBC Home

-For ages people have been talking about money worries and the credit crunch, and now another strange word has hit the headlines.
+For ages people have been talking about money worries and the credit crunch, and then another strange word hit the headlines.

-The latest government figures show that Britain's on the edge of something called a RECESSION.
+The latest government figures show that Britain's just creeping out of something called a RECESSION.

 BUT WHAT IS IT?